kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The search for increasingly more accurate values for $\pi$ has resulted in many approaches to solve the problem.
 Geometric^[See the ["Pi of Archimedes"](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes).] and analytical approaches to estimate $\pi$ have both borne fruit.
 Interestingly, $\pi$ may also be estimated by repeatedly performing a random---or probabilistic---experiment, whose precise outcome cannot be predicted, but whose average behaviour may be estimated.
 Such an experiment is called a [Monte Carlo simulation](https://www.ibm.com/topics/monte-carlo-simulation).
 Thus the quest for $\pi$ brings together the mathematical sub-fields of geometry, analysis, and probabilistic simulation.

 This quest for the unattainable---but supremely beautiful---has engaged human minds to seek $\pi$ in countless infinite sums, such are shown in [@fig:pi-equations].
-These equations are sometimes starkly simple and at other times thoroughly mystifying, and embody the paradox that is $\pi$ more succinctly than all the words in the world.
+These equations are sometimes starkly simple and at other times thoroughly mystifying.
+They embody the paradox that is $\pi$ more succinctly than all the words and numbers in the world.

 ## Ludolph van Ceulen and François Viète